Myles Straw Player Props: Guardians vs. Rockies

-On Monday, Myles Straw (batting .184 in his past 10 games) and the Cleveland Guardians face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 6:10 PM ET.
+Myles Straw -- with an on-base percentage of .216 in his past 10 games, 133 points lower than his season-long percentage -- will be in action for the Cleveland Guardians against the Colorado Rockies, with Ryan Feltner on the hill, on April 25 at 6:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Marlins.
+In his last game he had a one-hit showing (1-for-3) against the Rockies.

 Myles Straw Game Info & Props vs. the Rockies